KShah-lab/Python-Quiz/README.md

 # The Python Quiz

-Welcome to my (drum roll) **The Python Quiz** — a Python quiz game covering **Biology, Chemistry and Maths** across three different difficulty levels!
+Welcome to my **Python Quiz** — a Python quiz game covering **Biology, Chemistry and Maths** across three different difficulty levels!
 This game is not school work or anything related to it, and it is also not an exam preparation tool.
-It is just a fun, themed challenge I built to make revising and testing myself a little more enjoyable.
+It is just a beginners attempt to learn python whilst making it a fun experience.
+I generally hate software and everything to do with it but this project is an aim for me to change it hopefully/

 I created this project to return to something I previously used to hate and try to do it again.
-In the past I literally used codex for everything but now, I have changed!
 I have watched several python tutorials and built this project myself to improve my understanding and confidence in coding.

 ## Screenshots